jorgik1/vagrant-box-for-drupal-8/vagrant/README.md

 9. Go to apache site folder run "web"
 10. To configure remote xdebug see *.png
 11. Database access u root p root database site
+* For Windows only
+You can have error that vagrant installed Guest Additions, needs restart guest system and he can't mount folder.
+It is OK you need just to run "vagrant reload" and then "vagrant provision" to run startup scrypts again.